calagator/calagator/README.md

 Releases
 --------

-The stable releases this software are tagged with version numbers, such as "v0.20090416", that represent the date they were made.
-There is also a "stable" branch that points to the current stable release.
+The stable releases this software are tagged with version numbers, such as `v0.20090416`, that represent the date they were made.
+There is also a `stable` branch that points to the current stable release.
 The [CHANGES.md](http://github.com/calagator/calagator/blob/master/CHANGES.md) file describes significant changes made between stable releases.

 Installing